Home

 Finally, change over a utility bill into your new fictional female partner's name as soon as possible, this will become important proof of identify and residence as you kill off your old male identity and "go solo" with your new name after transition time.

-There are now so many transwomen in the USA (below) that the lingerie industry has begun catering for them, e.g. sexy tight panties and extra large training bras.
-Shown above from the left are offerings by Harmonica, Sophie Hines, PACT and AnaOno.
+There are now so many transgender women in the USA (an estimated 1.4 million in 2022, 27% of whom are under age 25) that the lingerie industry has begun catering for them, e.g. sexy tight panties and extra large training bras.
+Shown above, from the left, are offerings by Harmonica, Sophie Hines, PACT and AnaOno.

 Passing in a carefully selected photo does not equate to real life.

-For most MTF women an ability to pass consistently as a woman is essential if they are to enjoy a successful and happy post-transition (and post-SRS) life, with little or no regrets about their actions.
+or most MTF women an ability to pass consistently as a woman is essential if they are to enjoy a successful and happy post-transition (and post-SRS) life, with little or no regrets about their actions.
+Sadly, the brutal reality is that until about 2010 less than half of transitiong transwomen could pass, it's only the massive surge since then in young transitioning transgirls that has changed the balance.

 IMHO, if a year after transitioning you are still constantly getting strange stares when shopping, and your "friends" and even family obviously don't like going out in public with you, a very hard re-assessment is appropriate before proceeding further and undergoing irreversible actions such as surgery.
 The often lambasted one-year real life test prior to SRS does have a very serious purpose.